izus-fokus/snakemake-report-plugin-metadata4ing/README.md

 ```
 snakemake --reporter metadat4ing ...
 ```
+## Output Format

+The reporter creates 2 files, `reporter.jsonld` and `reporter.ttl` in the same directory where snakemake file is located.

 ## Parameter Extractor
 It is possible to pass a script as a parameter extractor.
 You can write your own extractor in a separate Python script and pass it to the reporter using the `paramscript` argument: